Britany Anderson: Career

-She then bettered it as she ran 12.71 for the 100m hurdles on 24 July 2019, at the Motonet Grand Prix in Joensuu, Finland to set a new junior world record.
-This record was ratified on 11 September 2019.
-She was one of five finalists for the IAAF 2019 Female Rising Star Award.
+bettering it later that day to 12.71 seconds.
+The record was ratified on 11 September 2019.
+She was one of five finalists for the 2019 IAAF Female Rising Star Award.

-She qualified to represent Jamaica at the 2020 Summer Olympics.

-In the semifinals of the 100 m hurdles at the 2020 Summer Olympics, she set a new personal best of 12.40, defeating Kendra Harrison.
+She qualified to represent Jamaica at the delayed 2020 Summer Olympics, held in Tokyo in August 2021.
+In the semi-finals of the 100 m hurdles at the Olympic Games, she set a new personal best of 12.40 seconds, defeating eventual silver medalist Kendra Harrison in her race.
 In the final, she hit a hurdle and finished in 8th place.

-Anderson finished fourth in the 2022 World Indoor Athletics Championships in the 60m hurdles.
-At the 2022 World Athletics Championships in Eugene, Oregon Anderson won her heat to qualify for the semi-finals as the fourth fastest overall before winning the silver medal in the final.
+Anderson finished fourth in 7.96 seconds in the 60 metres hurdles at the 2022 World Athletics Indoor Championships in Belgrade.
+That summer, at the 2022 World Athletics Championships in Eugene, Oregon Anderson won the silver medal in the final of the 100 metres hurdles in a Jamaican record time of 12.31 seconds, a record that stood until broken by Ackera Nugent in 2024.
+At 21, Anderson set a new record as the youngest 100m hurdles medalist in a World Championships or Olympic Games.

-A knee injury and subsequent surgery saw her miss the entire 2023 season.
-On her comeback she's clocked 13.34 seconds to win at the La Fratellanza 1874 meeting in Italy on 26 April 2024.
+Knee surgery caused Anderson to miss the entire 2023 season.
+On her comeback she ran 13.34 seconds to win at the La Fratellanza 1874 meeting on 26 April 2024, in Italy.
+She went on to compete throughout the season including at the 2024 Jamaican Championships.

+Personal life

+In the summer of 2025, Anderson announced her marriage to Gianluca Marchiori and subsequent pregnancy via her social media platform.
+She has one son.